-OPERATIONAL PLAN CHILD SAFE ORGANISATION (K-12)
+OPERATIONAL PLAN Child Safe Organisation (K-12)

-National Principle Strategies for Implementation 1.
-Child safety and 1.1 All documents publicly available on SEQTA and Skoolbag.
-School community members wellbeing is informed that these are publicly available.
-Newsletter entries provided general public advice on embedded in policy.
-Parent Handbooks are provided with summary of policies. organisational 1.2 Stantania Dian 2010 2021 limbadda marfamanana mananana da di AUTSI ataudanda Child leadership, 1.2 Strategic Plan 2019-2021 linked to performance management and AITSL standards.
-Child protection and welfare is articulated in priority areas, policy and in practice.
-Whole school approach governance and culture. to Child Safe Principles and Child Protection and Protective Behaviours.
-Executive team monitor, review and collect information on Protective Behaviour implementation K-12.
-1.3 Annual Board agenda schedule includes review of policy and specific reports on the welfare of children, duty of care and Child Protection.
-Board receive information in regard to any breaches of staff Code of Conduct and ensure a safe environment for children.
+National Strategies for Implementation Principle 1.
+Child safety 1.1 All key Child Protection documents publicly available on SEQTA and and wellbeing is school website.
+School community members informed that these are publicly embedded in available.
+Newsletter entries provide general advice on policy.
+Parent organisational Handbooks contain Child Safe policy summaries. leadership, governance 1.2 Strategic Plan 2022-2027 linked to AITSL standards.
+Child protection and and culture. welfare is articulated in priority areas, policy and in practice.
+There is a whole- school approach to Child Safe Principles, Child Protection and Protective Behaviours.
+The executive team monitors, reviews and collects evidence of Child Protection training and Protective Behaviours implementation K-12.
+1.3 Board meeting schedule includes an annual agenda review of policy and specific reports on the welfare of children, duty of care and Child Protection.
+Board receives information regarding any breaches of staff Code of Conduct and ensure a safe environment for children.
 Board appointed representative to provide staff and school community with Board Child Safe representative to report any concerns related to child welfare that cannot be reported to Executive or staff.
 1.4 All staff are required to sign HillSide's "Staff Code of Conduct" which articulates standards of behaviour, including appropriate professional relationships and standards for interactions with students, staff and community.
 Signing the document is a condition of employment.
-Volunteers need to sign in at front Office, make declaration in regard to suitability to work with children, and declaring any preclusions from working with children.
+Volunteers need to sign in at front Office, make declaration regarding suitability to work with children, and declaring any preclusions from working with children.
 College keeps an updated compliance register for all staff, volunteers or contractors (this includes updated WWC check, NPC, TRBWA).
 1.5 Risk management policy in place.
 Risk assessments undertaken for all excursions, camps or any activities deemed to involve risk of a substantial level.
 Mitigation of risk is prioritised for the area of Child Protection and welfare.
-Teaching staff to implement Protective Behaviours' curriculum and these are submitted to the Principal.
-1.6 Privacy Policy and provisions to be communicated to staff at staff professional development, staff meetings and in policy documents.
-CPFS collaboration is facilitated through the Principal and where appropriate with the Executive members and other staff.
-2. Children and 2.1 "Student Code of Conduct" developed in consultation with staff, students and community.
-Code young people are of Conduct published and visual, student friendly versions displayed and available.
-Human Rights, informed about including UN's CRC is inculcated into HASS, Health and Christian Living curriculum.
-Protective their rights, Behaviours programme incorporates the rights of children and training in assertiveness and participate in reporting. decisions affecting them and are taken seriously.
-2.2 Christian Living and Health programme provide specific opportunities to proactively encourage and teach the importance of friendships and strategies to support respectful, healthy relationships.
-"Buz Hope" social skills programme and Chaplain developed programmes support students to understand and develop social skills to encourage and help feel secure.
-Relationship courses in the
+Teaching staff to implement Protective Behaviours' curriculum and these plans are submitted to the Principal.